dalethomas81/HamMessenger/README.md

 - add shielding to components (controller freezes if radio too close during Txing)
 - design pcb
 - design case
+- remove buttons

 TODO (software):
 - add "quick message" functionality. currently to send a message you need to use serial commands.
 - add ability to program the radio for 'plug-n-play' experience (is this possible?)
+- add store and recall messages in SD card to save dynamic memory

 Keyboard:
 https://github.com/m5stack/M5-ProductExampleCodes/tree/master/Unit/CARDKB